 - Special needs planning is not a one-time task.
 As circumstances change—such as changes in the individual’s health, family dynamics, or changes in government benefits—plans should be reviewed and updated to ensure they remain relevant and effective.

-Importance of Special Needs Planning:
+Importance of Special Needs Planning

 - Financial Security: Special needs planning helps secure the financial future of individuals with disabilities, ensuring they have the resources needed for a comfortable life.